reTHINK-project/specs/service-framework/readme.md

 -	factory functionalities for creating and managing the reTHINK Messages and Data Objects
 -	templates for creating Hyperty Data Objects for the basic specified Hyperty Types (Communication, Identity, Context)

+This chapter updates the initial specificaiton of the reTHINK Service Framework as given in [D3.1].
+For briefness, unaltered, valid descriptions are cross-referenced and updates and additions are given where appropriate.
+Those additions and updates focus on

+* Service Framework Address and Message Factory
+* Synchronizaiton among Hyperties (Syncer API)
+* Discovery and Identity Manager library, and
+* QoS interface and LHCB library.
+* **xxxx list in summary updates here**
+* **xxx**

 *to be reviewed with links to existing documented framework libs.
 Missing Documentation for Discovery and IdentityManager lib*

 Thus, the Hyperty Service Framework should provide: